-The athletics programs at the Junior High levels are to acquaint the athletes with the various sports, to give them playing time, and to allow them to make decisions as to participation.
+The athletics programs at the Junior High levels are to acquaint the athletes with the various sports and to allow them to make decisions as to participation.
 They should be taught the fundamentals and encouraged to do their best.
-The ultimate goal is to win but not at the expense of over pressurization of the young athletes.
+The ultimate goal is to win but not at the expense of over-pressurization of the young athletes.
 Winning is a by-product of doing things correctly.
 The coach/coaches will encourage all junior high athletes to participate to the best of their ability and to continue to participate in the athletic program.
-At the same time the coach/coaches should not pressure them to do so.
+Playing time and team selection will be determined by the authority of the coaching staff and is based on a variety of factors.

-At the high school level, the athletes should be out for athletics because they want to be.
+At the high school level, athletes should be out for athletics because they want to be.
 The non-varsity competition is to be a learning experience where the athletes improve their skills.
 The goal at the varsity level is to give the athletes the best opportunity to win.
-Striving to win is important, but whether winning or losing, the athletes should always strive to do their best in competition.
-It is the coach's responsibility to motivate the athletes so that they do their very best.
+Striving to win is important, but whether winning or losing, athletes should always strive to do their best in competition.
+Playing time and team selection will be determined by the authority of the coaching staff and is based on a variety of factors.

-The activity programs should emphasize the importance of self-discipline, self-control, sportsmanship and effort.
+The activity programs should emphasize the importance of self-discipline, self-control, sportsmanship, and effort.
 The team concept is to be taught to all Hemingford teams.
 Negative actions and attitudes should not be allowed nor should they be tolerated.